Gavin-Persad/FootballTopTrumps/README.md

 - display one card ✅
 - style card✅

-- Change data, remove goalkeepers add glossary and change all stats to defaults keys, this will allow for scaling easily later
+- Change data, add glossary and change all stats to defaults keys, this will allow for scaling easily later✅
 - get game working in console
 - link game to front end
 - improve front end